microsoft/atlas-design/.changeset/late-shoes-try.md

 '@microsoft/atlas-css': minor
 ---

-Adds .gradient-card-\* Component, which applies a gradient border, border-width and border-radius to a container.
+Adds .gradient-card Component, which applies a gradient border, border-width and border-radius to a container.